Self-Portrait of the Artist as a Young Man

 Portrait of Joan Mitchell by Carl Plansky

 Upon his death in 2009 the artist left a significant number of paintings, drawings, and other works of art which now comprise the Carl Plansky Collection.
-His paintings are included in many public and private collections around the world.
+His artwork is included in many public and private collections around the world.

 Forever dedicated to the craft of oil painting, he began making small batches of handmade paints in the 1980s for himself and his artist friends.
 Artist Milton Resnick struck a deal with Plansky in which he would give Plansky his oil making equipment in exchange for Plansky providing paint for him for the balance of his life.
 The production of these paints would eventually lead to the formation of Williamsburg oil Paint for Artists, now widely regarded as one ot the premier oil paint makers in the world and used by some of the most respected artists working today.